DS4200-S22/final-project-visualize-soccer-performance/README.md

 ## Software license

 1. Review the license for your project in `LICENSE`.
-The default license we include in the template `LICENCE` file is the open source [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
+The default license we include in the template `LICENSE` file is the open source [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
 You are not required to make your project open source but it is preferred and enables easier adoption of your contributions by others.

-1. Add your names to `LICENCE`.
+1. Add your names to `LICENSE`.
 If you make any changes to your license other than including your names that are not approved by the teaching staff, you will need to sign a [Non-exclusive Right to Use and Modify Agreement](https://www.ccs.neu.edu/home/cody/courses/shared/S-L_project_partner_usage_agreement.pdf) so your project partner can actually use what you’ve made.

 ## Workflow

 Instead of all working directly out of the main `gh-pages` branch of your repository, we recommend you try a `branching` model for development.
 With this model, you will create and checkout `branches` of your repository to work on different features of your final project.
-After a feature is complete, you will committ changes to the branch you were working on, and then create a pull request to merge your changes back into the main branch of the repository.
-This will help you avoid accidentally overwriting eachother's code, and will keep your work on different aspects of the project more organized.
+After a feature is complete, you will commit changes to the branch you were working on, and then create a pull request to merge your changes back into the main branch of the repository.
+This will help you avoid accidentally overwriting each other's code, and will keep your work on different aspects of the project more organized.

 You can [learn more about branching here](https://medium.com/@patrickporto/4-branching-workflows-for-git-30d0aaee7bf).